LuisEvilCo/Android-Studio/README.md

-# Setting for my IntelliJ IDEA
+# Settings for my IntelliJ IDEA